1. Why is Pitt Law offering this program?

 Law school/graduate courses may qualify for CLE credit, computed in accordance with these standards, provided that:

 1. They would otherwise qualify for credit under the rules and these regulations.

 2. They [law school/graduate level courses] are not required in order to qualify for the awarding of a basic degree.
 Courses offered towards graduate or advance degrees may receive credit, upon submission of appropriate documentation to the Board.
 One (1) hour of CLE credit may be given for each approved graduate credit hour awarded by the school.

 3. The school offering the courses is a law school accredited by the American Bar Association or college or university accredited by the Middle States Commission on Higher Education or other regional equivalent.

-22. What are the requirements?
+22. What are the requirements for admission?